mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 ## Configure landing page subdomains {#lp-subdomains}

 >[!CONTEXTUALHELP]
->id="ajo_admin_config_lp_subdomain"
+>id="ajo_admin_configure_subdomain"
->title="Create a landing page preset"
+>title="Set up landing page subdomains"
->abstract="To be able to create a landing page preset, make sure you have previously configured at least one landing page subdomain to pick from the Subdomain name list."
+>abstract="To be able to select a subdomain, make sure you have previously configured at least one landing page subdomain."

 To be able to [create landing page presets](#lp-create-preset), you nmust set up the subdomains you will use for your landing pages.